Discovering the history of the Ripoll monastery, capital of a bygone Catalonia

 The "ARA die-hard fans club" explores the Romanesque architecture of the gateway and the church of Ripoll

 The visitors sit on the pews while other tourists admire the church's apses.
 It's hard to imagine now, but after wars and earthquakes, the monastery was abandoned in the 19th century, and the Renaixença gave it new life with a restoration that the guide warns was controversial.
-In fact, there are more controversies.
+And indeed, there are more controversies.
 Or at least inaccuracies that sometimes prevent us from distinguishing between legend and history.
 "Who first used the symbol of the four bars?" the guide asks when they reach the tomb of Wilfred the Hairy, in one of the transept arms.
 Legend says that Wilfred, between life and death, drew the four bars on his golden shield.

 The monastery holds more surprises for visitors, such as a cemetery directly beneath the altar that astonished even the archaeologists who excavated it: they found Late Roman tombs buried by time.
 Just above it rested the remains of Guifré.
 The visit, lasting over an hour and a half, concludes in the two-story cloister, one of the best-preserved examples of Romanesque architecture.
 Participants finish the tour with the same sense of camaraderie with which they began: many know each other from other activities organized by the monastery.
 ARA Premium Club.